The leadership team provides strategic direction, oversight and guidance for the partnership.

-José Ramirez, Board Member, International Association for Integration, Dignity and Economic Advancement (IDEA)
+José Ramirez, President, International Association for Integration, Dignity and Economic Advancement (IDEA)

 José was born and raised in Laredo, Texas by loving parents and 12 siblings.
 When he was in high school, he was diagnosed with leprosy after multiple visits to medical doctors in Laredo and San Antonio and curanderos in Mexico.
 Once diagnosed, he was then involuntarily transported in a hearse to the U.S Public Health Hospital in Carville, Louisiana, where he was a patient for 7 years.
 His treatment involved experimental drugs that led to multidrug therapy (MDT).
 Persuaded by the Carville Medical Director, Louisiana State University suspended the policy of not allowing anyone with leprosy to work or attend school there, and José graduated with a bachelor’s degree and master’s in social work.